 We clearly got a massive increase in the federal deficit as after the Reagan tax cuts the federal deficit exploded from -2% to – 6% of GDP.
 Moreover, this occurred during the time of very strong economic growth that should have caused the deficit to contract.
 But interest rates did not rise and the crowding out analysis was discredited.
 Vice President Cheney even went so far to claim this demonstrated that deficit do not matter.

-But the view that savings must equal investments only holds in a closed economy.
+But according to my friend, who advises on best stocks for beginners, the view that savings must equal investments only holds in a closed economy.
 In those days virtually everyone looked at the US economy as a closed system and ignored the international aspects of the economy.
 In an open economy, however, savings does not have to equal investments because foreign capital inflows can finance a gap between savings and investments.
 In a closed economy, interest rates adjust to ensure this identity.
 But in an open economy both interest rates and the currency can move to ensure that economic identity prevails.

 As the chart shows, the US has sustained a large gap between savings and investments since the 1980s.
 Initially, the large federal deficit following the Reagan tax cut was accompanied by a massive 50% surge in the dollar.
 This was generated by foreign investors bidding up the dollar as the demand for dollars exceed the supply.
 But with a lag, the strong deficit lead to an increase in the current account deficit — the supply of dollars–and the supply and demand for dollars balanced without the dollar rising..
 But this analysis brings up another identity that hold in an open economy; the domestic savings-investment gap must equal the current account balance.